Biodiversity talks in final days with many issues unresolved

 The United Nations Biodiversity Conference, or COP15, is set to wrap up Monday in Montreal and delegates were racing to agree on language in a framework that calls for protecting 30% of global land and marine areas by 2030, a goal known as “30 by 30.”
 Currently, 17% of terrestrial and 10% of marine areas globally are protected.

-They also have to settle on amounts of funding that would go to financing projects to protect and restore natural areas.
-The draft framework calls for closing a $700 billion gap in financing by 2030.
+They also have to settle on amounts of funding that would go to financing projects to create protected areas and restore marine and other ecosystems.
+Early draft frameworks called for closing a $700 billion gap in financing by 2030.
 Most of that would come from reforming subsidies in the agriculture, fisheries and energy sectors but there are also calls for tens of billions of dollars in new funding that would flow from rich to poor nations.

 “From the beginning of the negotiations, we’ve been seeing systematically some countries weakening the ambition.
 The ambition needs to come back,” Marco Lambertini, the director general of WWF International said, adding that they needed a “clear conservation target” that “sets the world on a clear trajectory towards delivering a nature positive future.”